 Driving safely is not always easy.
-It is, in fact, complex.
+It is, in fact, one of the most complex things that people do.
 It is also one of the few things we do regularly that can injure or kill us.
 It is worth the effort to be a careful driver.

 Being a safe driver takes a lot of skill and judgment.
 This task is even more difficult when you are just learning to drive.
-Driving safely requires your full attention and ability.
-If anything diminishes your ability, you may not be a safe driver.
-Your ability to be a safe driver depends on being able to see clearly, not being overly tired, not driving under the influence of alcohol or other drugs, being generally healthy and emotionally fit to drive.
-In other words, being in 'shape' to drive safely.
+Driving can easily take every ability you have.
+If anything happens so you are not up to your ability, you may not be a safe driver.
+Your ability to be a safe driver depends on being able to see clearly, not being overly tired, not driving while using drugs, being generally healthy and emotionally fit to drive.
+In other words, being in "shape" to drive safely.